quirrelHK/ecommerce-api/README.md

 ## This API has four routes

 1. User route:\
-    For creating new users and searching users by their id
+    For creating new users,searching and deleting users by their id
 2. Post route:\
     This route is used for creating, updating, deleting and checking posts.
 3. Auth route:\